stormpath/stormpath-documentation/source/auth_n.rst

 .. note::

-    For now we will enter dummy data here, and then return later to input the actual values.
+    For now you will enter dummy data here, and then return later to input the actual values.

 #.
 For both the "Single sign on URL" and "Audience URI", enter in the dummy value ``http://example.com/``